s-victor/TinyPedal/docs/customization.md

 Log location:
   * On windows, `tinypedal.log` is located under `username\AppData\Roaming\TinyPedal` folder.
-  * On linux, `tinypedal.log` is located under `home/username/.config/TinyPedal` folder.
+  * On Linux, `tinypedal.log` is located under `home/username/.config/TinyPedal` folder.

 Default logging output level is set on `1` if argument is not set.